rocketacademy/bootcamp-4.1/javascript-basics/b.3-conditional-logic/3-boolean-and-not.md

-# 4.3: Boolean AND, NOT
+# Boolean AND, NOT

 ## Introduction

-In [4.2: Pseudo-Code, Boolean OR ](4.2-pseudo-code-boolean-or.md)we learned how to pseudo-code and use logical OR operators.
+In previous lesson, we learned how to pseudo-code and use logical OR operators.
 In this module we will learn about the following.

 1. Code control: how to control program inputs to quickly verify program logic.
 2. Boolean values: what are boolean values and how are they stored in JavaScript?